samuelralak/goprime/README.md

 Given a number input, Go Prime will return the highest prime number lower than the input

+## Design Decisions & Trade-offs

+GoPrime follows a REST style architecture powered by the [Gin Web Framework](https://gin-gonic.com/).

+The choice in web framework was inspired by a need for a simple yet fully featured API without compromising on speed and size.

+Building GoPrime as a REST API service reduces its UI dependence, allowing it to provide data over an API instead of being coupled to a particular web framework.

+GoPrime follows a very minimalistic approach as can be seen in the choice of framework, this makes it un-opinionated thus having the freedom to follow whatever design pattern.
+This works pretty well for GoPrime's current functions but will not work if for some it evolves into larger enterprise service.

+## Prerequisites

+- Ensure that you have docker installed

 ## Installation

 Clone this repository